seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CASSIUS**
 A peevish schoolboy, worthless of such honour,
-Join’d with a masker and a reveller!
+Join'd with a masker and a reveller!

 **ANTONY**
 Old Cassius still!